ucsb-cs156/w24/lab/jpa02r.md

 *A note about security*: Let's say up front that this is a risky thing to do.
 You need to be very careful about security when deploying web applications to the public internet.
 Fortunately, this particular application is rather simple and low-risk.
 We'll discuss web security throughout the course.

-# Step 6: Create a new Render App
+# Step 6: Create a new Render App and link GitHub Repo

 In this step, we'll deploy our Spring Boot application to the public internet using Render.com

-# Step 6a: Create a Render.com application and link GitHub Repo

 You can follow the instructions here to create a new app.
 Use the name `jpa02-yourgithubid`

 <https://ucsb-cs156.github.io/topics/render/deploying_any_repo_to_render.html>

 This should result in an app at the address `https://jpa02-yourgithubid.onrender.com`

 # Step 8: Changing what is shown on the page